Woodstock Palace: 17th century

 King James I and his wife Anne of Denmark, her secretary William Fowler, and Arbella Stuart came to Woodstock in September 1603 during a time of plague.
 Sir Robert Cecil criticised the building as, "unwholsome, all the house standing upon springs.
 It is unsavoury, for there is no savour but of cows and pigs.
 It is uneaseful, for only the King and Queen with the privy chamber ladies and 3 or 4 of Scottish council are lodged in the house".
 The court was at Woodstock again in September 1610.

 In 1611, King James I gave Woodstock Palace to his son Henry Frederick, Prince of Wales, who had a banqueting house built of leafy tree branches in the park, in which he held a dinner for his parents and his sister Princess Elizabeth in August 1612.
+Silver plate was brought from the Jewel House of the Tower of London to Anne of Denmark for the banquets.
+Henry paid for a poor boy from Woodstock to be apprenticed with Thomas Wilson, a shoemaker on the Strand who worked for the royal family.
 On 19 February 1617, Woodstock was given to Prince Charles.

 In 1649, a survey was made of the manor buildings, mentioning, "a large gatehouse and a courtyard, on the north of which there is range of buildings called the Prince's Lodgings, on the east a spacious hall, adjoining to which there is a chapel and lodgings, known by the name of the Bishop's Lodgings, another courtyard called the Wardrobe, surrounded with the Lord Chamberlain's lodgings and wardrobe rooms, adjoining which is the Queen's Hall and the steward's lodgings.
 There is a fair staircase leading up to the Guard Chamber, to which joins the Presence Chamber, on the right hand of which is the King's withdrawing room, bedchamber and closet, on the right hand the Queen's lodgings".
 The rooms were then mostly empty of furnishings.

 Woodstock Palace was mostly destroyed during the English Civil War.